dcm9123/diammatics/T1D/README.md

 ### July 1st, 2025
 Ignore what I previously wrote.
 Turns out I was not specifying the number of threads properly for the `raxml-ng --search` part, and when that happens, the program will try to use whatever number of threads the node has available.
 Look at the updated raxml_slurm.sh file I have added to this repo in this folder in case you need it again.

+### July 3rd, 2025
+A total of 17 genomes were flagged by NCBI.
+14 of those had illumina adapters in one to three contigs in each file.
+Each sequence that needed to be removed was shorter than 60 bp.
+Laura and I discussed and we decided it's best to manually remove these short sequences, reannotate these genomes, and re-run the quality metrics (checkM, quast, etc).
+For the remaining 4 genomes, these 4 have contaminants from other species.
+We removed the contigs associated with these others and I'll be running the same metrics as the other genomes.
+The command used for Prokka is found in this folder.